urvil38/swatch-rs/README.md

 FLAGS:
     -h, --help            Prints help information
-    -m, --most            Get most dominant color of an image -o, --output-image    weather output quantized image or not. if true, it will create a file called "${filename}-quantized.png"
+    -m, --most            Get most dominant color of an image -o, --output-image    whether output quantized image or not. if true, it will create a file called "${filename}-quantized.png"
     -V, --version         Prints version information